Use Hubzilla to connect

 There are many tutorials existing, written by many Hubzilla users.
 Find the tutorial which fits your needs the best.

-Author Video Register Create channel, profiles; privacy settings Adding connections Cloning Privacy control Wiki Webpages OpenWebAuth
+Author Video Language Register Create channel, profiles; privacy settings Adding connections Cloning Privacy control Wiki Webpages OpenWebAuth

 Official en